datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    if you have figured out storage for your large files otherwise (as large content can not be hosted for free by GitHub).
-You can make DataLad publish large file content to one location and afterwards automatically push an update to GitHub, such that users can install directly from GitHub/GitLab and seemingly also obtain large file content from GitHub.
+You can make DataLad publish large file content to one location and afterwards automatically push an update to GitHub, such that users can clone directly from GitHub/GitLab and seemingly also obtain large file content from GitHub.
 GitHub can also resolve subdataset links to other GitHub repositories, which lets you navigate through nested datasets in the web-interface.